 Thinking of visit Barcelona?

-- Dress code for Sagrada and the Cathedral
+- There is a dress code for Sagrada and the Cathedral

-- Eat ice cream in Gelaaati, every time you pass by the Gothic area.
+- Grab some ice cream in Gelaaati whenever you visit the Gothic area.

 What to do in Barcelona in 1 Day!

-- Visiting pretty much everything, but only on the outside and be able to take pictures from all around the city, which is really beautiful as you might have heard or seen in pictures.
+- Visiting pretty much all of the main sites, but only seeing them along the way from the outside.
+You’ll be able to take pictures from all around the city, which (as you may already know), is very beautiful.

 - Barcelona Bus Touristic: https://www.barcelonabusturistic.cat/es

 The price is pretty much the same, about 30€ per adult; seniors and children under 18 have discounts, and kids under 4 are free.
 The duration of the routes is about 4.5 hours after adding together every route from each vendor.
 The difference between the companies is only about 10-15 minutes.